imagineLife/big-site/content/k8s/in-depth/storage-classes.md

 provisioner: kubernetes.io/gce-pd
 ```

-## A Pod With A Persistent Volume Moves to a Storage Class
+## A Pod With A Persistent Volume Claim
 Here's an example of a pod that uses a volume.
 The volume, here, is a persistent Volume.
 Here,
 - the pod definition
   - includes a volume mount set of args for the container
   - includes a volume description inside the spec
   - includes a reference to the persistent volume claim (_pvc_) name
-- the pvc
+- the pvc definition
+  - has a name in the metadata, used by the pod above
+  - has an accessMode and storage amount, where both are like requested attrs to the Persistent Volume (_pv_) gods
+- the pv definition
+  - has an accessMode and capacity:storage which both allow for the prior pvc def file to "work" with this pv definition

+### Pod Definition
 ```yaml
 # pod.yaml
 apiVersion: v1